Riders and cows along the Wild Coast

 - Rides are confirmed for a minimum of 1 and a maximum of 8 international riders plus guides.

 - Airport transfers are an extra c.
-1200 ZAR (c. £70) per person at a set time, each way.
-Transfers are payable locally in ZAR only and costs are divided by the number of riders in the vehicle.
+1400 ZAR (c. £70) per car per transfer at a set time.
+Transfers are payable locally in ZAR only and the cost is shared between the number of passengers.

 - Please note that these prices are based on the South African Rand rate which can be volatile, we will confirm all prices to you upon booking